Capture more than just a moment,

 “The Honorable Judge Sidney M. Aronovitz” Memorial Corporate Painting

-Judge Aronovitz gave hours of pro bono legal work and served as a Founder and Member of the Original Board of Directors of the Cedars of Lebanon Hospital in Miami.
-The Honorable Sidney M. Aronovitz was inducted into the University of Florida College of Law Heritage of Leadership Recognition’s Society, and the Judge Sidney M. Aronovitz Memorial Scholarship was established in his honor to help minority students.
+Beyond the bench, Judge Aronovitz gave generously of his time, including pro bono legal work and serving as a founding board member of Cedars of Lebanon Hospital in Miami.
+He was inducted into the University of Florida College of Law’s Heritage of Leadership Society, and the Judge Sidney M. Aronovitz Memorial Scholarship was established in his honor to support minority law students.

 39 1/2″ X 54″